#COLUMBUSSPORTS

 AWARD DESCRIPTION

 The Columbus Sports Community Champion Award began in 2025 as a way to honor individuals that elevate the community through sports.
 From coaches and athletes to volunteers, parents, officials and more, these Community Champions are making a difference both on and off the field.
 A new honoree is named each quarter.
-You can vote now for Spring 2025 or nominate someone for next quarter here.
+You can vote below for current finalists or nominate someone for next quarter here.

 NOMINATION CRITERIA